-Any restrictions on leverage Any restrictions on require Mori Hills to collateralize portfolio properties or demand that the entire outstanding balance be paid ahead of scheduled payments.
+Any restrictions on leverage require Mori Hills to collateralize portfolio properties or demand that the entire outstanding balance be paid ahead of scheduled payments.
 Further, in the event of an increase in interest rates, to the extent that Mori Hills has taken on any debt with unhedged floating rates, interest payments may increase, which in turn could reduce the amount of cash available for distributions to unitholders.
 Higher interest rates may also limit Mori Hills' capacity for short- and long-term borrowings, which would in turn limit its ability to acquire properties, and could cause the market price of its units to decline.
 Under Mori Hills' Articles of Incorporation, the maximum principal amount of any particular borrowing or issuance of investment corporation bonds will be one trillion yen and the aggregate amount of all such debt will not exceed one trillion yen.
-No applicable arrangements. collateral and asset reuse arrangements Maximum level of Mori Hills has in principle, set an upper limit of 65% for its lean to value, or LTV, ratio in leverage which the AIFM is entitled to employ on behalf of the AIF Mori Hills has, in principle, set an upper limit of 65% for its loan-to-value, or LTV, ratio in order to operate with a stable financial condition.
+Any restrictions on collateral and asset reuse arrangements No applicable arrangements.
+Maximum level of leverage which the AIFM is entitled to employ on behalf of the AIF Mori Hills has, in principle, set an upper limit of 65% for its loan-to-value, or LTV, ratio in order to operate with a stable financial condition.
 Mori Hills may, however, temporarily exceed any such levels as a result of property acquisitions or fluctuations in property appraisal value.
 Article 23(1) (b) Procedure by which the AIF may change its investment strategy / investment policy Changes to Mori Hills' basic investment policy require an amendment of the Articles of Incorporation.
 Such amendment requires a quorum of a majority of the total issued units and at least a two-thirds vote of the voting rights represented at a general meeting of unitholders.
-Article 23(1) (c) Description of the main legal implications of the contractual relationship entered into for the purpose of investment, including jurisdiction, applicable law, and the existence or not of any legal Mori Hills is a corporate-type investment trust in the form of investment corporation ( tōshi hōjin ) provided for under the ITA.
+Article 23(1) (c) Description of the main legal implications of the contractual relationship entered into for the purpose of investment, including jurisdiction, applicable law, and the existence or not of any legal main legal implications of the contractual relationship entered into for the purpose of investment, including jurisdiction, applicable law, and the existence Mori Hills is a corporate-type investment trust in the form of investment corporation ( $t\bar{o}shi\ h\bar{o}jin$ ) provided for under the ITA.
 Therefore, the relationship between Mori Hills and its unitholders is governed by Mori Hills' articles of incorporation (as opposed to individual agreements), which can be amended from time to time upon resolution of a general unitholders' meeting.
 Mori Hills' articles of incorporation stipulate rules relating to general unitholders' meetings, including the convocation, setting of record date, exercise of voting rights, resolutions and election of Mori Hills' directors.
-The relationship between Mori Hills and its unitholders is also governed by, and is subject to the provisions of, Japanese law, including the ITA. instruments providing for the recognition and enforcement of judgments in the territory where the AIF is established The courts in Japan would recognize as a valid judgment any final and conclusive civil judgment for monetary claims (which, for this purpose, are limited to those of a purely civil nature and do not include monetary claims of the nature of criminal or administrative sanction, such as punitive damages, even though they take the form of civil claims) against Mori Hills obtained in a foreign court provided that (i) the jurisdiction of such foreign court is admitted under the laws of Japan, (ii) Mori Hills has received service of process for the commencement of the relevant proceedings, otherwise than by a public notice or any method comparable thereto, or has appeared without any reservation before such foreign court, (iii) neither such judgment nor the relevant proceeding is repugnant to public policy
+The relationship between Mori Hills and its unitholders is also governed by, and is subject to the provisions of, Japanese law, including the ITA.